-Step 3 Enable the decryption options.
+- Step 2 Click Edit Settings. - Step 3 Enable the decryption options.

-Decryption Option Description Decrypt for Authentication 1 Decrypt for End-User Notification Allow decryption so that AsyncOS can display the end-user notification.
-Note If the certificate is invalid and invalid certificates are set to drop, when running a policy trace, the first logged action for the transaction will be "decrypt".
-Decrypt for End-User Acknowledgement For users who have not acknowledged the web proxy prior to this HTTPS transaction, allow decryption so that AsyncOS can display the end-user acknowledgement.
+Decryption Option Description Decrypt for Authentication For users who have not been authenticated prior to this HTTPS transaction, allow decryption for authentication.
+Decrypt for End-User Allow decryption so that AsyncOS can display the end-user notification.
+Notification Note If the certificate is invalid and invalid certificates are set to drop, when running a policy trace, the first logged action for the transaction will be "decrypt".
+Decrypt for End-User Acknowledgment For users who have not acknowledged the web proxy prior to this HTTPS transaction, allow decryption so that AsyncOS can display the end-user acknowledgment.
 Decrypt for Application Detection Enhances the ability of AsyncOS to detect HTTPS applications.